wkoszek/me/source/blog/_2016-12-18-single-command-principle.html.md

 ---
-title: "Single Command Principle, and how to follow it"
+title: "How to make your software better with Single Command Principle"
 author: "Wojciech Adam Koszek"
 description: >
-  Make functional and reliable software with usable interface, and you have a high chance of gaining fast user adoption.
-Let's talk how to do it, targetting a specialized field of batch processing: command line execution and automation scripts.
+  Make functional and reliable scripts with usable interface, and you have a high chance of gaining fast user adoption.
+Let's talk how to do it, targetting a command line scripts.
 address: "Menlo Park, CA"
 tags:
 - "devops"